data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-84

 Suppose you want to write a program which keeps track of the albums you own.
 Each album is associated with several data, like the name of the album, the year it came out, the number of tracks, etc. You could store all these data by assigning them to different variables, but that becomes untidy very quickly.
-For example, you will frequently want to pass an album to a function, and you don't want that function to require a long list of parameters just because the Album has a lot of data associated with it.
+For example, you will frequently want to pass an album to a function, and you don't want that function to require a long list of parameters just because the album has a lot of data associated with it.

 _{button.next-step} Continue_